mattastic214/KinectV5Scout/README.md

 - _Skeletal, against a black background_

 ## Main Window
-The MainWindow.xaml and its child MainWindow.xaml.cs contain the presentation XAML and C# logic, respectively, to handle and present camera frames from the Kinect camera.
+Contains the presentation XAML and C# logic to handle and present camera frames from the Kinect camera.

 ## Kinect Database
+A library that fetches frame data from the Main Window camera stream and stores it to disk.

+- _DatabaseController_
+Fetches frame data from the camera stream

+- _DataBaseAccess_
+Writes data to file/disk

 ## Kinect Constants BGRA